kolharsam/react-vis-next/README.md

 # react-vis-next

-Next.js and react-vis in one app
+- Next.js and react-vis in one app
+- AlphaVantage API for the financial data